QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: Evaluations

 \section{Evaluations}

 We evaluate QPET using six real-world datasets and diverse QoIs.
-In particular, we integrate QPET into three top-performing compressors (SZ3~\cite{sz3}, HPEZ~\cite{HPEZ}, and SPERR~\cite{SPERR}) and compare them with the base compressors in terms of QoI preservation.
-We also compare with QoI-SZ~\cite{jiao2022toward}, which is the only compressor that preserves certain families of symbolistic QoIs.
-We omit comparison with MGARD~\cite{mgardqoi} because it cannot preserve non-linear QoIs.
+In particular, we integrate QPET into three top-performing compressors (SZ3~\cite{sz3}, HPEZ~\cite{HPEZ}, and SPERR~\cite{SPERR}) and compare them with diverse baselines in terms of QoI preservation.